schdief/moveez/infra/database/README.md

 ### UAT
 For UAT we are not using PVC as the database is not persistant.
 The database is deployed like that:
 ```
-helm install --name mongodb-moveez-uat -f ./values-uat.yaml \
+helm install --name postgresql-moveez-uat -f ./values-uat.yaml \
-    --set mongodbRootPassword=uat,mongodbUsername=uat,mongodbPassword=uat,mongodbDatabase=uat \
+    --set postgresqlRootPassword=uat,postgresqlUsername=uat,postgresqlPassword=uat,postgresqlDatabase=uat \
-    stable/mongodb
+    stable/postgresql
 ```

 ### PROD
-With the initial deployment a `mongodbRootPassword` is defined and stored within `schdief`s iCloud Keychain as `moveez_prod_db_admin`.
+With the initial deployment a `postgresqlRootPassword` is defined and stored within `schdief`s iCloud Keychain as `moveez_prod_db_admin`.
 The other keys are stored within Kubernetes as a secret called `moveez-prod-db`, defined within `moveez-prod-db-secret.yaml` and deployed with:
 ```
 kubectl apply -f moveez-prod-db-secret.yaml
 ```

 The database is deployed just like the `UAT` environment:
 ```
-helm install --name mongodb-moveez-prod -f ./values-production.yaml \
+helm install --name postgresql-moveez-prod -f ./values-production.yaml \
-    --set mongodbRootPassword=SECRET,mongodbUsername=SECRET,mongodbPassword=SECRET,mongodbDatabase=prod \
+    --set postgresqlRootPassword=SECRET,postgresqlUsername=SECRET,postgresqlPassword=SECRET,postgresqlDatabase=prod \
-    stable/mongodb
+    stable/postgresql
 ```

 ## Management
-To access our databases we use an extra `MongoDB`.
+To access our databases we use an extra `PostgreSQL`.
 To connect to the production database follow these steps:
 ```
-# start mongodb client
+# start postgresql client
-kubectl run mongoclient --image=mongo
+kubectl run postgresqlclient --image=postgres
 # connect to its terminal via kubernetes VScode integration
 # connect to the database (use real name instead of USER)
-mongo "mongodb://USER@mongodb-moveez-prod:27017/prod"
+psql "postgresql://USER@postgresql-moveez-prod:5432/prod"
 # type in the password
 # to list the content of the title collection for example, just type
-db.titles.find()
+SELECT * FROM titles;
 ```

-Here you can find the [MongoDB Shell command reference](https://docs.mongodb.com/manual/reference/mongo-shell/).
+Here you can find the [PostgreSQL Shell command reference](https://www.postgresql.org/docs/current/app-psql.html).

 In future we might use [NoSQLClient](https://www.nosqlclient.com).
 It could be accessable via `nosqlclient.moveez.de` and deployed with the ingress, service and deployment yamls defined in this folder.
 But it doesn't really work right now.